 Pranayama means “breath control.”
 It is the practice of regulating your breathing and harnessing its power, especially during yoga.
 Of course, pranayama exercises and yoga breathing in general can also be practiced on their own too.

-Pranayama (“breath control”) exercises work in the body by slowing down respiration.
+Pranayama (“breath control”) breathing exercises work in the body by slowing down respiration.

 When you practice pranayama, you are harnessing control of your breathing, deepening it, and slowing it down, instead of simply allowing your breathing to run on autopilot.